camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/20-process-diagram-api.html.md

  * PNG or
  * JPEG format.

 The deployment can be done by any deployment mechanism camunda BPM offers.
 For instance if you use WAR deployment, you just need to place the image right next to the BPMN 2.0 XML file of your process (meaning in the same folder).
-The camunda Modeler automatically creates an image and saves it to the right direction each time you save if.
+The camunda Modeler automatically creates an image and saves it to the right path each time you save it.
 It is important that both files have the same name, e.g.,

     camunda-invoice.bpmn and
     camunda-invoice.png.

 Maven will add them to the built artifact and the platform will take care of deploying it to the process engine.
 The deployer (only) looks for files with the extensions *.png or *.jpg to identify process diagrams.

 The BPMN 2.0 XML file of your process must contain Diagram Interchange data.
 This is a special section containing positions and dimensions of the elements in the process diagram.
 Any modeling tool that conforms to BPMN 2.0 should be able to export this as part of its regular BPMN 2.0 XML export.
-Here is an example of how it looks like:
+Here is an example of what it looks like:

     ...
     <bpmndi:BPMNDiagram id="sid-02bd9186-9a09-4ef7-b17d-95bc9385c7ab">